IFS Certificate in Financial Studies (CeFS)

-Following the Wolf review of vocational qualifications in 2011, the UK Government announced a number of characteristics that Level 3 Applied General qualifications have to demonstrate to feature in performance tables from 2016.
+Following the Wolf review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Applied General qualifications have to demonstrate to feature in performance tables from 2016.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables will not be recognised in 2016 and beyond.